 Dirt Work: An Education in the Woods is my first book, a non-fiction account of working on trail crews for the National Park Service, and living in wilderness in Montana and Alaska.
 Fiction and essays have appeared in The Sun, Glimmer Train Stories, Crazyhorse, Lumberyard, Broadsided Press, and other magazines, journals and anthologies.
 Please see READ for pieces that appear online.
 I also teach craft classes and work as a writer-in-residence, primarily in under-funded rural public schools.

 I started my first trail crew job in Glacier National Park in 1996, right out of college.
-Thus began my love affair with hand tools, traildogs, and wilderness labor.
+Thus began my love affair with hand tools, traildogs, and wild lands labor.
 I spent 6 seasons in Glacier's backcountry before moving to Alaska in 2002 to earn my MFA in creative writing at University of Alaska, Anchorage.
 In summers, I worked on Prince William Sound for the US Forest Service in the seaside town of Cordova, and then in Denali National Park, where I spent another 4 seasons leading trail crews.
-In 2008, my husband and I started our trail contracting business, Interior Trails.
+In 2008, my husband and I started our trail design & construction business, Interior Trails.
 We do consulting, training, layout & design and construction for trails projects all across Alaska.
 I also give keynote addresses and lectures for trails conferences.
-2017 was my 21st season in the field.
+2021 was my 24th season in the field.